 Use a report template to make sure you’re producing a report that’s consistent, thorough and accurate.

-Or, if you have time to spare, learn a little more about grammar and the rules of investigation report writing.
+If you have time to spare, learn a little more about grammar and the rules of investigation report writing.

 This course teaches you how to become a great business writer with simple, effective skills that you’ll need to create impactful documents.

-In this one-hour webinar, Meric Bloch teaches how to assess witness credibility, strategies for evaluating proof, best practices for presenting findings and how to avoid common report writing mistakes.
+In this one-hour webinar, Meric Bloch teaches you how to assess witness credibility, strategies for evaluating proof, best practices for presenting findings and how to avoid common report writing mistakes.

 in this one-hour webinar, Angela Reddock-Wright details the type of language to use in investigation reports, proper formatting, the importance of proofreading and much more.